Just Seven KM

 In spring, we gather cashmere from the goats.

-It’s done by hand, slowly, and only once each year.
+We do it by hand, slowly and carefully, only once each year.

 Receiving New Life